 Currently, airlines are gradually canceling their flights and announcing new ones almost every day, giving them the status “canceled”.
 The reason for this is certainly the hope that the restrictive measures will soon ease and that flights scheduled for the summer will be able to operate according to plan or that you will cancel the trip and accept a voucher or change the flight schedule, which suits airlines much better to maintain liquidity.

 Please note that in accordance with the EU regulations, the cancellation of the flight by the airline opens the possibility for a refund, while the cancellation of the flight by the passenger is regulated by the conditions under which the ticket was purchased and special conditions given by the airlines in the current situation.

 Given that some airlines, taking into account the existing extraordinary circumstances and the desire of passengers to no longer travel on schedule, offer the possibility of cancellation by passengers in exchange for a voucher or a new alternative flight, precise options are best to be found on the website of each airline .
-Alternatively, there are our daily news updates in the approaches of individual airlines.
+Alternatively, you can always check our daily updates of individual airlines’ approaches.

 If, according to special conditions, you have the opportunity to use such an option until the flight itself or until a few days before, you can also wait to see if the flight will be canceled.
-Here it is very important that you regularly follow the notifications of the airlines about special conditions so that in the end you will not be left without the possibility of change or vouchers in case your flight end up not being cancelled.
+It’s also very important that you regularly follow the airlines’ notifications about special conditions so that in the end you will not be left without the possibility of change or vouchers in case your flight ends up not being cancelled.